Facial Eczema Risk Bulletin

 What is a toxic spore level?
 It is best not to use absolute levels, as stock grazing pasture with spore counts as low as 20,000-40,000 can sustain liver damage.
 More important considerations are rate of spore count rise, prevailing weather conditions, and grazing intensity at the time.
 Toxin effects on the liver are cumulative.
 Play it safe – start prevention as soon as spores are detected.

-• Feeding a crop – Graze as normal.
+• Feeding a crop – Crops are generally lower in spore counts.

 If you have any questions pop into the clinic or give us a call on 06 368 2891 (Extension 1 for the farm team)